Common Limestone Uses

 Forming Concrete

 Concrete is composed of crushed aggregate, water, cement, and sand.
-Crushed limestone can be used as your concrete aggregate, ensuring that the finished product is strong and durable.
-Moreover, because limestone comes in a wide variety of colors, you can create an eye-catching composite material.
+Crushed limestone can be used as your concrete aggregate, ensuring the finished product is strong and durable.
+Moreover, you can create an eye-catching composite material because limestone comes in various colors.

 Erosion Prevention

 Waterways are always at risk of erosion.
 As water flows, it cuts through soil and rock, picking up sediment and depositing it elsewhere.
 Limestone can be used to prevent erosion and protect shorelines, streambeds, pilings, and bridges.
-Large chunks of limestone rip rap can form a natural retaining wall that slows and diverts the flow of water away from vulnerable areas.
+Large chunks of limestone riprap can form a natural retaining wall that slows and diverts water flow away from vulnerable areas.

 Flood Control